 I’ve also seen a homicide case where Edward Washer was called to testify regarding the crime scene photos he’d taken!

 I only have time for a super quick post, so that’s all she wrote for now.

 This is a great find for me because it features quotes from one of my direct grandcestors — quotes drawn from the author’s memory — no tape recorders circa 1860. 🙂

 I was searching for info about the Gravity Railroad where my 3rd great grandfather Edward J. Secor worked, and I found an account of an A.C.
 Snyder’s first day working on the railroad in the early 1860s, under the tutelage of “Saxey” Secor.

 There were two Secors nicknamed Saxey that I know of, father and son.
 It seems that Saxey was a not-uncommon nickname in the 1800s.

 I think Mr. Snyder was writing about the senior Saxey, my 4th great grandfather Allen Secor, since he refers to his new boss as “the old man” throughout the article.
-Allen’s son Edward, who also went by the nickname Saxey, would have only been in his 30s at the time of these events.
+Allen’s son Edward, who also went by the nickname Saxey, would have only been in his early 30s at the time of these events.

 From The Citizen, (Honesdale, PA), 11 Sep 1912: